ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Specifying Transport Parameters {#transport-params}

 A Preconnection object holds parameters reflecting the application's requirements and preferences for the transport.
-These include Transport Preferences (towards protocol selection and path selection) as well as Application Intents (hints to the transport system what to optimize for) and Protocol Properties (to configure transport protocols).
+These include Protocol Selection and Path Selection Properties and Protocol Properties (to configure transport protocols).

-All Transport Parameters are organized within a single name space, that is shared with Send Parameters (see {{send-params}}).
-While Application Intents and Protocol Properties take parameter specific values, Transport Preferences use one of five fixed levels (see {{transport-prefs}}).

 Some parameters express strict requirements that the application relies on, while others are hints of what transport features would be helpful